Smail98/TutorialRepository/HowTheInternetWorks.md

 5. HTTP: hyper text transfer protocol
 6. HTTPS: secured hyper text transfer protocol
 7. ICAN: runs Domain Name Server (DNS)
-8. Hirierchy of servers: there is a layer of DNS servers before the ICAN server can be reached
+8. Hierarchy of servers: there is a layer of DNS servers before the ICAN server can be reached